-Once he'd made the decision to transfer his pension JF did not leave Mr G to deal with Options directly but rather remained involved in the arrangements which led to the opening of the SIPP and the investment in Store First.
-JF liaised with Mr G's section 32a pension provider, completed the Store First reservation forms as the 'Agent', provided Options with his transfer paperwork and identity documents, and ensured Mr G had signed the indemnity.
+Once he'd made the decision to transfer his pensions JF did not leave Mr W to deal with Options directly but rather remained involved in the arrangements which led to the opening of the SIPP and the investment in Store First.
+JF provided Options with his paperwork, collated and sent to Options his "pension transfer pack" and ensured Mr W had signed the indemnity in July 2012.

-It's clear from the emails JF sent Options about "pipeline cases" that it was involved generally in sending letters of authority to consumers' existing pension providers and receiving transfer paperwork to send on to Options.
+It's clear from the emails JF sent Options about "pipeline cases" that it was also involved generally in sending letters of authority to consumers' existing pension providers and receiving transfer paperwork to send on to Options.
 And when Options raised the issue of application forms lacking information, JF undertook to rectify that.

-So, I'm satisfied JF was involved in arranging the transfer out of Mr G's existing pension to the SIPP, the setting up of the SIPP and in arranging the Store First investment.
+JF was involved in arranging the transfer out of Mr W's existing pensions to the SIPP, the setting up of the SIPP and in arranging the Store First investment.

 I think Options ought to have been aware of this.
-The extent of JF's involvement was clear from its actions and communications with Options, and its involvement in other applications of the same nature.
+The extent of JF's involvement was clear from its actions and communications with Options.